MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 From the metadata read out, we can determine whether the number of observation is large enough to warrant subdivision into smaller blocks.
 Additionally, we can see which variables exist, the data type, and for numeric data, the range of values.
 The presence of string variables is a consideration.
 To use this data in subsequent analysis, we might need to convert strings to numeric data for ArrDelay.
 Likewise, we might want to convert DayOfWeek to a factor variable so that we can roll up the results accordingly.
 We can do all of these things in a subsequent import.

 > [!Tip]
-> rxImport can create a data source object without the .xdf file.
+> As noted, rxImport can create a data source object without the .xdf file.
 If you omit the *outFile* argument or set it NULL, the return *airXdfData* object is a data frame containing the data.
 Another way to use rxImport is to set an existing .xdf as the input.
 Doing so instantiates a data source object for the .xdf file, but without loading its data.
 Having an object represent the data source can come in handy.
 It doesn’t take up much memory, and it can be used in many other RevoScaleR objects interchangeably with a data frame.

 ## Re-import with additional parameters